Akturan/ToDoListWithAngularAndFirebaseFirestore/README.md

 # TodoListWithAngularAndFirestore
-ToDo list with angular and firestore
+ToDo list with Angular and Firestore